Nutella Chocolate Cheesecake with Salted Caramel

-Admittedly, there are plenty of chocolate recipes on the blog.
-I have no excuse.
-When they taste this good, it’s hard to resist.
-My grandmother was known for her sweet tooth, a flaw that’s been passed down to me.
-For all who know the struggle, this New York style baked chocolate cheesecake with frosted berries is for you.
+Admittedly, there are plenty of chocolate recipes on the blog, but when they’re this good, it’s impossible not to share!
+My grandmother was known for her sweet tooth.
+It seems to run in the family.
+If you know the struggle, this New York style Nutella Chocolate cheesecake with salted caramel is for you.

 - Hazelnut-crumbled buttery biscuit base